muchdogesec/awesome_threat_intel_blogs/CONTRIBUTING.md

 5. copy table contents
 6. [paste into this spreadsheet to HTML convertor, setting output as HTML](https://tableconvert.com/excel-to-html)
 7. add the generated HTML to the README.md file in this repo

+## Miscellaneous

+### Finding feed URLs

+Many feeds paths can be guessed when a standard blog framework is used. e.g by appending the following to the URL path;

+* `/feed`
+* `/rss`

+Typically, but not always, feed URLs are also reported in the source code of the blog;

+Right-click -> View Page Source -> Ctrl+f `atom` or `rss`

+In some cases, blog categories have their own feeds so don't forget to check these if you only want a certain category of posts.

+### Dealing with blogs with no feeds

+There are a ton of security blogs that don't offer RSS or ATOM feeds.
+I understand why (namely, concerns over copywrite), but don't necessarily agree with the reasons why.

+Why?

+There are tons of services that will create feeds from websites, Google; "create rss feed for a website".

+For example; https://rss.app/, https://fetchrss.com/, are just a few examples.

+I can't recommend any, but on cursory testing they appear to pretty good at creating live feeds for blogs and Twitter feeds.